hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * If you are not sure, it's <b>Two Tail Test/Non Directional Hypothesis</b>.
 In two tail test, `real significant level for each direction = significant level/2`
     * In one tail test, we reject the Null hypothesis if the sample mean is either positive or negative extreme any one of them.
 But, in case of two tail test we can reject the Null hypothesis in any direction (positive or negative).
   * reference: https://www.analyticsvidhya.com/blog/2015/09/hypothesis-testing-explained/
-    * In its second example, the result should be accept null hypothesis

 * Non-Parametric Tests
   * Parametric tests are used when the information about the <b>population parameters</b> is completely known whereas non-parametric tests are used when there is no or few information available about the population parameters.
 That is to say, <b>non-parametric tests make no assumption about the data</b>.